Ethiopian leader orders military against regional government

 Tigray officials have objected to the postponement of Ethiopia’s national election, once set for August, because of the coronavirus pandemic and the extension of Abiy’s time in office.

-Abiy’s statement asserts that the TPLF attacked a military base in Tigray in the early hours Wednesday and attempted to take artillery and other equipment.
+Abiy’s statement asserted that the TPLF attacked a military base in Tigray in the early hours Wednesday and attempted to take artillery and other equipment.
 The statement accused the TPLF of arming and organizing irregular militias in the past few weeks.

-The attack “ has been premised on TPLF viewing the Ethiopian National Defense Forces as a foreign army,” the statement says.
+The attack “has been premised on TPLF viewing the Ethiopian National Defense Forces as a foreign army,” the statement said.
+It did not mention any casualties.